 - Ability to work weekends and evenings as required;

-- Ability to complete field work days on-site on private, state, and public forestland, at times in difficult-to-access locations;
+- Ability to complete field work days on-site on private, state, and public forestland, which includes the ability to traverse uneven terrain, lift 50 lbs, and maintain a high standard of safety for all team members,, at times in difficult-to-access or remote locations;

 Affirmative Action/Equal Opportunity